linkerd/website/linkerd.io/content/blog/announcing-linkerd-2-11.md

 collection.

-Together, these annotations and CRDs allow you to easily specify a wide range of policies for your cluster, from "everything is allowed" to "port 8080 only allows mTLS from services with the Foo Service Account" to more.
+Together, these annotations and CRDs allow you to easily specify a wide range of policies for your cluster, from "all traffic is allowed" to "port 8080 on service Foo can only receive mTLS traffic from services using the Bar service account", to lots more.
 (See the [full policy docs &raquo;](/2/features/authorization-policy/))

 {{< fig
     alt="Linkerd policy, as seen from Buoyant Cloud"